return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/mvm/mvm_h.rst

 last_sub_index
     track ASMDU sub frame index for duplication detection

-entries
-    list of skbs stored

-reorder_time
-    time the packet was stored in the reorder buffer

 reorder_timer
     timer for frames are in the reorder buffer.
 For AMSDU